Emese92/Piehole-drf/README.md

 ### Manual testings:
+Everything works fine

 - Authentication
-- url paths
+- Url paths
-- CRUD when logged in and logged out
+- CRUD recipes when logged in and logged out
 - Like when logged in and logged out
 - Comment when logged in and logged out
 - Bookmark when logged in and logged out
+- Error messages for not existing pages

 ### PEP8

 I only got warnings about too long lines in Settings.py and env.py

+### Bugs

+There is no known bugs

 ## Deployment
 ### Heroku